Linear Layouts of Graphs with Priority Queues: Characterizing Graphs with Priority Queue Number 1

 \subsection{Forbidden Minors for Graphs with Priority Queue Number~1}

+A \emph{minor}~$G'$ of a graph $G = (V,E)$ is obtained from $G$ by a series of edge contractions and by removing vertices and edges.
+Formally, for an edge $e = uv$ in $G$, the \emph{contraction of edge $e$} yields the graph $G/e$, obtained by replacing vertices $u$ and $v$ by a single vertex $x_{uv}$ with incident edges $\{x_{uv}y \mid uy \in E \text{ or } vy \in E\}$.
+Many important graph classes (e.g., planar graphs) are \emph{minor-closed}, that is, if we take a minor of a graph lying in such a class, the resulting graph belongs to this class as well.
+Every minor-closed graph class is defined by a finite set of forbidden minors and can be recognized efficiently~\cite{DBLP:journals/jct/RobertsonS95b,DBLP:journals/jct/RobertsonS04}.

-Each of the graphs $\mathcal{F}_1,\ldots,\mathcal{F}_8$ shown in \cref{fig:minors} has priority queue number at least two.
+Next, we prove that each of the graphs $\mathcal{F}_1,\ldots,\mathcal{F}_8$ shown in \cref{fig:minors} has priority queue number at least two.
 The numbers at the edges specify edge-weight functions for which one priority queue does not suffice.
-In the appendix, we prove the following observation:
+Moreover, we prove that every graph that has one of $\mathcal{F}_1,\ldots,\mathcal{F}_8$ as a minor, has priority queue number at least two, too.
+In the appendix, we prove the following helpful observation:

 \begin{restatable}[\restateref{le:1pq-cycle-last-vertex}]{lemma}{LastEdgeHeavy} In any PQ-layout~$\Gamma$ of an edge-weighted cycle $\langle C, w \rangle$ with \mbox{$\pqn(\Gamma) = 1$}, the last vertex on the spine is incident to an edge of maximum weight in $\langle C, w \rangle$. \end{restatable}